God’s Ten Commandments

 1. "You must not have any other god but me."

 Put God first in every part of your life.
-This commandment is broken whenever something else takes His place — a relationship, a career, an aesthetic, a number on the scale, or self.
-It's also broken through practices like astrology, tarot, horoscopes, manifestation, or any spiritual ritual that places trust in something other than God.
+This commandment is broken whenever something else takes His place — a relationship, a career, an aesthetic, or self.
+When we hyper-focus on something so much that it controls our emotions, or becomes the source of our fulfillment — it’s become a god for us.
+It's also broken through practices like astrology, tarot, horoscopes, manifestation, or any spiritual ritual that places trust in something other than faith in Jesus Christ.

 2. "You must not make for yourself an idol of any kind…"